Jacobmar2/Compass-Wrapped/README.md

 - 🎉 Total trips taken, as well as SkyTrain, SeaBus, WCE trips
 - 🚉 Top 5 most-used SkyTrain stations
 - 🗺️ Stations you’ve never visited
+- Hours of the day bar graph
+- Days of the week bar graph

 The goal is to make your ridership patterns visual and shareable, similar to Spotify Wrapped.